 The old Seven Mile Bridge, which carried first the railroad and later US-1 over Pigeon Key between Marathon and Big Pine Key, was replaced in the early 1980s by a soaring new bridge that gives another batch of breathtaking ocean-to-gulf views.
-(The old bridge, which was seen in the Arnold Schwarzenegger/Jamie Lee Curtis movie True Lies, still stands below the new one but is now used as a very long fishing pier.)
+The old bridge, which was seen in the Arnold Schwarzenegger-Jamie Lee Curtis movie True Lies, still stands below the new one.

-The south end of the Seven Mile Bridge, near milemarker 40, marks the start of the Lower Keys, which are considerably less commercial than the others.
-The best of the Lower Keys is yours to enjoy at milemarker 36.5, where the entrance to Bahia Honda State Park (305/872-2353) leaves the highway behind and brings you back to the way the keys used to be: covered in palms and coastal hardwood hammocks, with white-sand beaches stretching for miles along blue-water seas.
-Facilities are limited to a few cabins (around $120 off season, $160 peak season), a general store, and a snorkel rental stand, but it’s a great place to spend some time fishing, beachcombing, sunbathing, or swimming in the deep, warm waters of the Atlantic Ocean or Gulf of Mexico.
-Camping (around $360 a night) is the best way to enjoy the sunset, sunrise, and everything in between.
+The west end of the Seven Mile Bridge, near mile marker 40, marks the start of the Lower Keys, which are considerably less commercial than the others.
+The best of the Lower Keys is yours to enjoy at mile marker 37, where the entrance to Bahia Honda State Park (305/872-2353) leaves the highway behind and brings you back to the way the keys used to be: covered in palms and coastal hardwood hammocks, with white-sand beaches stretching for miles along blue-water seas.
+Facilities include a few cabins (around $120-160), a general store, snorkel equipment and kayak rental, interpretive exhibits, hiking trails—and it’s a great place to spend some time fishing, beachcombing, sunbathing, or swimming in the deep warm waters of the Atlantic Ocean or Gulf of Mexico.
+Camping (around $36) is the best way to enjoy the sunset, sunrise, and everything in between.